-Hope Allowed is a non profit organization dedicated to helping women permanently break the cycle of abuse by untangling distorted views abuse attaches to love.
+Hope Allowed is a non profit organization with the vision to nurture and inspire hope and healing.
 Learn more about our mission here.

 Meet the Team

 Founder and Executive Director